 During the nearly 20 years of caring for her in our home, there were many health and emotional challenges that we faced together.
 I heard her on more than one occasion, question why me?
 Lord, what did I do to deserve this?
 Why can’t I do these things myself anymore?
 I also saw the tears and frustrations of trying and failing, trying and falling, and yes… the tears of joy of finally trying and succeeding.
 And although she brought great joy to myself, my husband, and our two sons, and helped in any way that she could, she also felt like she was a burden.
 She was totally dependent upon others, and that bothered her greatly.

 My own emotions ran the gamut during this time as you can well imagine.
 I was running a business, raising 2 children, and taking care of my mom pretty much full time.
 Like her, I shed tears of joy when I could help, and became frustrated, angry, and felt like a failure when I couldn’t.
 At times, I was exhausted and felt like I was at wits end and couldn’t go on but in the end, I found the strength and stamina to somehow succeed.

 So why did I tell you my story?
 All my life experiences have guided me in the choices I made throughout my life time.
 From college, to where I lived, to having my mom live with us because of promises I made to my dad, and eventually starting my own clinic.
 Her experiences, frustrations, emotions, and desires as a patient and one in need of care, as well as my own as her care giver, have influenced how I run the business and WHY we continue to focus upon the needs of our patients and their families.
-In my mind, and in my practice, the patients always come first!
+In my mind, and in my practice, patients and their family are extensions of our own family and family always come first!